saikirangurijal/cloudcentersuite/Content/Compute/Lambda/README.md

 ## Pre-Requisites
 #### CloudCenter
 - CloudCenter 5.0.1 and above.
-- Knowledge on how to use aws-lambda.
+- Knowledge on how to use Workload Manager.
 - Deployment Package(appPackage)-Lambda function package with proper handler in your apps repository.